 Many people (especially women) tend to shy away from strength training.
-Time and time again a person decide they want to get fit, commit to the gym but think “I want to lose weight, but I don’t want to bulk up” so they stick to the cardio machines and don’t touch anything else.
+Time and time again a person decides they want to get fit, commits to the gym but thinks “I want to lose weight, but I don’t want to bulk up” so they stick to the cardio machines and don’t touch anything else.

 The main reason for this is fear that they will get too big, but the fact is strength training is not just for bodybuilding.
 Picking up the weights is incredibly beneficial for everyone, in particular those looking to achieve weight loss goals.
 “Bulking Up” from strength training is a huge misconception that too many people have, meaning they miss out on the plethora of benefits it has to offer which are the key to overall health and fitness.

 So, read on to find out exactly why everyone should add strength training into their workout.